-Namita Datta is the Coalition Manager for the Solutions for Youth Employment (S4YE) initiative.
-S4YE is a multi-stakeholder partnership with partners from the public sector, civil society and private sector to impact the global youth unemployment crisis, with a focus on developing and piloting innovative models to address youth employment.
+Namita Datta, works with the World Bank, and is the Program Manager of the Solutions for Youth Employment (S4YE) initiative.
+S4YE is a multi-stakeholder global program housed in the World Bank that brings together over 35 private sector companies, 44 youth employment projects, several NGOs, leading Foundations, bilateral donors, international organizations and youth themselves, along with World Bank’s operations to impact the global youth unemployment crisis, with a focus on innovation, digital technology, and inclusion of vulnerable youth and women.
 Before taking on this role, she was Global Head of Let’s Work, a global program to create more and better jobs with a focus on the private sector.
 She has also led multi-sectoral operations on jobs at the country level in several regions including Africa, Western Balkans, and Asia.
-She also leads the Gender work program for the Jobs Group.
+She also led the Gender work program for the Jobs Group.

 Before joining the World Bank Group, Namita worked with the Government of India, as an IAS officer (India’s high-level policy making body) where she worked as Delhi’s Zonal Municipal Commissioner leading a large complex municipal corporation responsible for delivering key urban services to the city of Delhi.
 She also worked as Secretary (Head) of the Departments of Urban Development, Power and Environment in Goa, India.
 She holds a Ph.D. from Cornell University, a Master's from Columbia University, New York, and an MBA from the Indian Institute of Management, Ahmedabad.